 Frank Queen has represented clients in appellate practice for several decades.
 He served on the committee of the North Carolina State Bar which drafted and administered the examination for attorneys seeking the specialist designation from the time the specialty was established in 2011 until 2016.

 Frank’s work on appeals usually starts with a referral from the lawyer who handled the trial.
-While many trial lawyers handle their own appeals, some prefer to associate a specialist to either take over the appeal or to advise them.
+While many trial lawyers handle their own appeals, some prefer to associate an attorney with appellate experience to either take over the appeal or to advise them.